 STEP ONE - NEW OFFERING - ONLINE LTC CLASS

 As a new offering for people who cannot afford to spend 5 or 6 consecutive hours in a classroom, we have partnered with the premier OnLine LTC course provider.
 You can take this 4 hour course On Line at your own pace.
 When you complete the online course you will receive your LTC101 form and you can schedule your private range time for the LTC shooting test.
+We will be glad to schedule your shooting test, or you can use any licensed LTC instructor for your testing.

 NOTE: This class is fully approved by the Texas Department of Public Safety (DPS)